awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rum-appmonitor-appmonitorconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SessionSampleRate`  <a name="cfn-rum-appmonitor-appmonitorconfiguration-sessionsamplerate"></a>
-Specifies the percentage of user sessions to use for CloudWatch RUM data collection\.
-Choosing a higher percentage gives you more data but also incurs more costs\.
+Specifies the portion of user sessions to use for CloudWatch RUM data collection\.
+Choosing a higher portion gives you more data but also incurs more costs\.
-The number you specify is the percentage of user sessions that will be used\.
+The range for this value is 0 to 1 inclusive\.
+Setting this to 1 means that 100% of user sessions are sampled, and setting it to 0\.1 means that 10% of user sessions are sampled\.
-If you omit this parameter, the default of 1.0 is used\.
+If you omit this parameter, the default of 0\.1 is used, and 10% of sessions will be sampled\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)